Here’s the information you have all been waiting for…

 100g white chocolate (I use Cadbury’s ‘Dream’)

-3.Pour mixture into a bowl and set aside to cool.
+3.Pour the boiled cream into the bowl with broken white chocolate pieces and stir until chocolate dissolves.
+Set aside to cool.
 Once cooled, glad wrap the bowl and place into the fridge to chill until set.
 (Usually, 2hrs or more.
 Over night is even better!)

 You can play around with the flavouring of the ganache by adding things like, frozen berries for something fruity or even by infusing various teas into the cream!